Andrew Taylor, ARL Bio Pharma Microbiology Lab Supervisor

 - Not detected by a sterility test

-USP <797> requires a Bacterial Endotoxin Test (BET) for:
+USP <797> requires a Bacterial Endotoxin Test (BET) for each preparation of:

 The Food and Drug Administration (FDA) requires a BET for all 503B outsourcing facility drug products reported to be non-pyrogenic.

-The limit for the maximum amount of endotoxin allowed to be present in drug substances or drug products can be found in USP monographs, or calculated using the route of administration, patient weight, and maximum bolus dose.
-Once the limit has been established, the primary test method used to determine the amount of bacterial endotoxins in drug substances and drug products is described in USP <85>.
+The limit for the maximum amount of endotoxin allowed to be present in a CSP can be found in the applicable USP monograph, or calculated using the route of administration, patient weight, and maximum bolus dose.
+Once the limit has been established, the primary test method used to determine the amount of bacterial endotoxins in a CSP is described in USP <85> Bacterial Endotoxins Test.

 ARL Bio Pharma’s Bacterial Endotoxin Testing Process

-ARL Bio Pharma follows the procedures provided in USP <85>.
-The test is performed using depyrogenated glassware and supplies.
-The product to be tested is prepared using reagents specifically designed for BET.
+ARL Bio Pharma follows the procedures described in USP <85>.
+The test is performed using depyrogenated glassware and supplies and the product to be tested is prepared using reagents specifically designed for BET.
 Each sample is tested in duplicate, using a standard curve, negative control, and positive control.
-At the conclusion of the test, the amount of endotoxin is determined for each sample analyzed.
-If the endotoxin concentration is found to be below the limit, and all controls were acceptable, the sample complies with USP <85> requirements.
+At the conclusion of the test, the amount of endotoxin is calculated for each sample analyzed.
+If the endotoxin concentration is found to be below the limit, and all quality control parameters of the test are met controls were acceptable, the sample complies with USP <85> requirements.